kristapsbe/meteo_android/README.md

 A lightweight app for receiving weather forecast data published by the [Latvian meteorological institute](https://videscentrs.lvgmc.lv/) in Android.

-The app provides notifications for severe weather warnings, and has a widget.
+The app provides notifications for severe weather warnings and auroras, and has a widget.

 It's intended to consume data from https://github.com/kristapsbe/meteo_server .